Iridar/WOTCMoreSparkWeapons/WOTCMoreSparkWeapons/ReadMe.txt

 [*] BITs can be used with all vanilla Protocol abilities, including remote hacking, but they are weaker in that role than GREMLINs.
 [*] BITs no longer grant a generic Heavy Weapon slot, and instead add a BIT Heavy Weapon slot.
 [*] Control over the heavy weapon in that slot is temporarily transferred to the target allied soldier when you use Aid Protocol on them.
-[*] Having a BIT or GREMLIN equipped will grant Aid Protocol, Active Camo (see below) and Entrench Protocol.
+[*] SPARKs / MEC Troopers equipped with a BIT or GREMLIN will gain Aid Protocol, Active Camo (see below) and Entrench Protocol.
 [*] Entrench Protocol will extend the duration of Aid Protocol used on self as long as the unit doesn't move, but the cooldown is extended as well.[/list]

 [b]Misc changes:[/b][list]